gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 ## A Dream

-It would be cool if we could write something like:
+It would be cool to be able to write something like:

 - `Func<void>`
 - `Dictionary<string, void>`